RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 If you don't want to send information about some tables, you can [choose which tables to use](#scope) in the **Scope** field.

-You can completely disable ChatGPT feature in PRO versions.
+You can completely disable the ChatGPT feature in PRO versions.
 [How to disable it](#disable)

-If you don't want to use ChatGPT in CE version, you can choose not to install the plugin and it will not be visible at all.
+If you don't want to use ChatGPT in the CE version, you can choose not to install the plugin, and it will not be visible at all.